iknowjason/CMLab/labs/saltstack/saltstack-lab-guide.md

-# Lab Guide: Setting Up Salt Stack Master and Minion with Configuration Management
+# Salt Stack Configuration Management
-Lab Overview
+## Introduction

-In this lab, you will install and configure a Salt Stack master on a Linux server and a Salt minion on another Linux server.
+This lab guide will walk you through setting up a Saltstack environment and performing configuration management tasks between a Linux Salt master and a salt minion running on linux.
+You will install and configure a Salt Stack master on a Linux server and a Salt minion on another Linux server.
 You will then apply a configuration change using Salt to install and configure auditd on the minion.

-Prerequisites
+## Lab Environment
+Your lab environment consists of:
 Two Linux servers: one for the Salt master and one for the Salt minion.

-    Basic knowledge of Linux commands and access to the terminal.
-    Root or sudo privileges on both servers.
-    Internet access for downloading and installing packages.
+## Setup

 Step 1: Installing Salt Stack Master